 Popular Asturian Desserts

-The Asturian version is made with rice, butter, sugar, lemon and a cinnamon stick, but has a special addition -- a layer of caramelized sugar on top.
+- Arroz con Leche): Rice Pudding ( The Asturian version is made with rice, butter, sugar, lemon, and a cinnamon stick.
+It has a special addition: a layer of caramelized sugar on top.

 - Casadielles or Bollinas de NuezSpanish Walnut-Filled Bollinas () These sweet little empanadillas or turnovers are filled with chopped walnuts that have been soaked overnight in anise liqueur and sugar.
 They are fried and coated in sugar.